 Extramural support from a Boehringer Ingelheim Foundation grant and a NIH T35 training grant are combined with significant support from the Louisiana State University, School of Veterinary Medicine, and enable students to participate in this program.
 Students supported by NIH funds will be chosen from applications that focus on problems or models important to human health.
 Regardless of the source of funding the Summer Scholars Program is the same and students participate in the program as one group.
 The program has two components.
 The major activity is focused on the Scholars' mentored, independent research project.
 Other group functions include lectures, discussions, social events and field trips to research institutions in the area.

 Research plans will be developed by students with faculty mentor input, on any topic of interest to the student and likely to lead to the discovery of new information.
 Example topics include: immunology and infectious diseases, cancer biology, molecular epidemiology, experimental studies focused on nutrition and obesity, pharmacology, environmental toxicology, mechanisms of pathogenesis, zoonoses, biomechanics, cardiovascular pathophysiology, and others.
 The mentor and other advisors will provide guidance to students and an assessment of progress.
-Students will provide, at completion of the study, an oral presentation of their results to their colleagues and all mentors, and a presentation of results via posters at the annual Boehringer Ingelheim Summer Symposium to be held at Texas A&M University in College Station, TX and at the LSU Phi Zeta Research Emphasis Day.
+Students will provide, at completion of the study, an oral presentation of their results to their colleagues and all mentors, and a presentation of results via posters at the annual Boehringer Ingelheim Summer Symposium to be held at the University of California in San Diego, California, and at the LSU Phi Zeta Research Emphasis Day.
 It is noteworthy that of the 17 awards given at the 2016 MS Thesis and professional student/house officer level, our summer research program students won four; 1st, 2nd and two 3rd place awards in the Basic Research Category.
 LSU Students will receive elective credit in the curriculum (VMED 5010 or VMED 5463) for successful completion of the program.
 Students will be strongly encouraged to work with their mentors to publish their findings in peer-reviewed journals separately or as a smaller piece of work with their mentors.

 Extra-research program activities for student scholars will be an integral part of the program aimed at expanding the students’ understanding of opportunities for veterinarians in biomedical research, and at enhancing the research culture of the student group.